The Best Period Pants In The UK (PFAS Free) Tested

 Wendy says:

-Saalt’s period pants are incredibly thin, lightweight and smooth and don’t give a dreaded VPL under tighter clothing, such as leggings.
-They feel just like regular pants – there’s nothing that screams period underwear.
+Saalt’s period pants are incredibly thin (the thinnest period pants by a mile), lightweight and smooth.
+I found they don’t give a dreaded VPL under tighter clothing, such as leggings.
+They look and feel just like regular pants – there’s nothing that screams period underwear.

-I tried the leakproof high-waist briefs.
-These offer regular to heavy flow protection (the highest protection Saalt offers).
+I tried out the leakproof high-waist briefs.
+These offer regular to heavy flow protection.

 I did find these period pants super soft, and super comfortable and I loved how thin they are.
 However, after just one hour of wear on day one of my period, I experienced a leak.
-I wouldn’t say I have a particularly heavy flow, so it was disappointing to find they had leaked after such a short duration.
+I wouldn’t say I have a particularly heavy flow, so it was disappointing to find they had leaked after such a short duration, particularly as these were the most expensive pair I tried.

 Saalt says these pants can replace two pads, but this sadly wasn’t my experience.
 Through trial and error, I’ve found that they are better suited for daytime use during the lighter flow days at the end of my period.
 Here they are perfect – the thinner pants provide the protection I need without necessarily feeling like I’m wearing period pants.